There are currently 0 comments and 0 photos online for this walk.

 Start point: 52.2106 lat, -2.0372 long

-Go through the gate and continue along the bridleway, ignoring a footpath on the right, until you reach a surfaced drive.
+Go through the gate and continue along the bridleway, ignoring metal gates opposite each other, until you reach a surfaced drive.
 Stay forward on the drive past houses to reach a road.
 Turn right on the road then almost immediately turn left down Dormston Lane.
 Continue along the lane ignoring the first two footpaths on the right.
 Go past a red post box for approximately 100 metres to take a bridleway on the right (just after Moat Cottage).
 Enter a field through a double metal gate.

 |A422 to End|